 Senses at the ready for an astonishing modern marvel of a clarinet concerto and a rhapsodic Song of the Night from a symphonic master.

-Hearing, sight, smell, touch, taste… they’re all part of D’om le vrai sens (‘Man’s true sense’) by Kaija Saariaho, a composer ‘not only of startling strangeness and originality, but also of haunting, other worldly beauty’ (Rough Guide to Classical Music).
+Hearing, sight, smell, touch, taste… they’re all evoked by the sensual experience of D’om le vrai sens (‘Man’s true sense’) by Kaija Saariaho, a composer ‘not only of startling strangeness and originality, but also of haunting, other worldly beauty’ (Rough Guide to Classical Music).

 A clarinet concerto composed for our guest soloist Kari Kriikku – ‘a physically flamboyant player of Olympian virtuosity’ (New York Times) – it promises a sensory experience like you’ve never had.
 Oh, and don’t be alarmed if Kari is suddenly standing next to you in the middle of it all, he’s meant to be!
 One thing is for sure: you’ll never listen to the clarinet again the same way!